 The cake that tastes like a chocolate peanut butter cup

-Slices of this cake are good conversion therapy for cake haters other than myself.
-The other day I brought some to a friend's birthday brunch and another friend at the table, food writer Laura Fraser, wrinkled her nose.
+Slices of this cake are also good conversion therapy for people who think they don't like cake.
+I brought some to a friend's birthday brunch and another friend at the table, food writer Laura Fraser, wrinkled her nose.
 "I don't like peanuts," she said, "and I'm not too fond of cake either."

 She had seconds.

-*Thanks for reading!
+Thanks for reading!
 For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, or subscribe to receive new posts via email.
-And if you make this gluten-free chocolate cake with peanut butter frosting, I’d love to see!
-Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+And if you make this teff flour chocolate cake, I’d love to see!
+Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Print Recipe Pin RecipeIngredients